Sue: Who’s Robin Bland?

 Sue: Is this a sequel?
 I liked The Mutants.

-The poor mutt is intercepted by a man with a hook for a hand.
-He decapitates the creature and he takes its head to his master, Solon.
+The Mutt is intercepted by a man with a hook for a hand.
+He decapitates the creature and delivers its head to his master.

 Sue: So, cannibals, decapitations and mad scientists, eh?
 It’s not for kids, is it?
 It sounds like the synopsis for a video nasty.